wvwatson/elixir_otp_koans/README.md

 # Elixir OTP Koans

-## Uncomment the tests one at a time and trying to make them pass while learning about OTP
-### Working code included so that you don't lose your mind
+### Uncomment the tests one at a time and try to make them pass while learning about OTP.
+Working code is included so that you don't lose your mind.

 This is a project built with Elixir that uses Dynamo to serve web requests.